 Creating and sustaining a high-quality school involves much more than good test scores.
 Although academic achievement is critical, it is only one of six measures we believe to be necessary to evaluate a high performing school.
 We aim for balance and wholeness as we achieve greatness in all of these areas.

-Imagine Foundations at Morningside employs a professional school counselor to deliver a comprehensive guidance and counseling program to all students.
-The School Counseling Program is designed to promote student self-confidence, positive attitudes, relationship skills, and motivation for success, decision-making skills, and an emotionally healthy school-learning environment.The staff work to create partnerships with families to support growth in student academics and career and personal/social development.
+Imagine Morningside employs a professional school counselor to deliver a comprehensive guidance and counseling program to all scholars.
+The School Counseling Program is designed to promote scholar self-confidence, positive attitudes, relationship skills, and motivation for success, decision-making skills, and an emotionally healthy school-learning environment.The staff work to create partnerships with families to support growth in scholar academics and career and personal/social development.

-Counseling services that are available to Imagine Foundations at Morningside students and families include:
+Counseling services that are available to Imagine Morningside students and families include:

 - School-wide monthly character development classroom lessons and Parent College Meetings

-- Small group counseling, offering additional services to students with common needs or concerns
+- Small group counseling, offering additional services to scholars with common needs or concerns

-- Individual counseling, designed to help students better understand their concerns and problems, to better understand themselves and others, and to work toward positive educational, personal, and social development
+- Individual counseling, designed to help scholars better understand their concerns and problems, to better understand themselves and others, and to work toward positive educational, personal, and social development

-If you have questions about the program, or think your student would benefit from counseling services, please contact Michelle Zitofsky at (301) 817-0544 or email: Michelle.Zitofsky@imagineschools.com.
+If you have questions about the program, or think your scholar would benefit from counseling services, please contact Jeralyn Smullen at Jeralyn.Smullen@pgcps.org.

 Positive Character Development

-Imagine Schools places a strong emphasis on each child’s character development and measures progress in student behavior and overall school culture.
-As a result, Imagine Foundations at Morningside will integrate a Character Education curriculum, such as Core Virtues, into all areas of the school community.
+Imagine Schools places a strong emphasis on each child’s character development and measures progress in scholar behavior and overall school culture.
+As a result, Imagine Morningside integrates a character education curriculum, such as Core Virtues, into all areas of the school community.